INITIALIZING WEBSITE BUILD...

 About

 I spent sixteen years at AESO, working my way from desktop support through Windows Server teams, NetApp storage administration, infrastructure design, and team leadership.
 Alberta's power grid is the kind of environment where mistakes aren't theoretical.
-That's where I learned how to build things that scale, stay secure, and don't go down.
+That's where I learned how to build things that scale, stay secure, and don't fail.

 Coming into AI development without a traditional coding background taught me something different.
 I learned how to harness the AI itself.
 How to prompt it for good results, how to prep its context with the right information, how to auto-document and update its knowledge files along the way, how to give it skills.
 I think about it the way Anthropic describes it: a narrow bridge with cliffs needs exact guardrails and precise instructions, but an open field with no hazards just needs a general direction and trust.
 Knowing which one you're on is the whole game.